razorblade23/the-python-ledger-engine/CONTRIBUTING.md

 * Start with a clear learning objective.
 * Use the `<InteractivePython>` component at least once per page for hands-on practice.
 * Ensure the code examples are compatible with Python 3 (Skulpt's current implementation).
+* Check out curriculum repository for more information or join us on Discord

 ### Code Style
 * We use **Prettier** for formatting.
 Please run `npm run format` before submitting a PR.